 - Need for symmetry and order

 - Feelings of doubts associated with needing to check if the stove is on or the doors are locked, for example

-- Concerns about losing something or throwing away something valuable
+- Concerns about losing or throwing away something valuable

 - Fears about practicing sinful behavior